ajfisher/datatium/slides.md

 Notes:
 Next we can look at time.

 People do different things at different times of the day.

-I did some research that looks at the types of activity you'd do over a day across many clients in many verticals and you see sales activities dominate in the afternoon and evening but service based actions dominate the morning activity.

-This makes sense in an aggregate way - most people have a tick list and topping up a phone, making a call to change a plan or organise a return are tasks you do to knock them off.
-Shopping is often not this type of behaviour as it's less task focused.
+Your morning activities are very different than your evening ones.
+I'll show you some data relating to this in a minute.

 ---